sourcegraph/about/handbook/engineering/github-notifications/index.md

 You may want to have Slack notify you in real-time when someone comments on your PR.

-1. Add the Github App to Slack
+1. Add the GitHub App to Slack

 2. Open a direct message with the app and type `/github settings` and follow the prompts to sign into Github.